wp-plugins/wordpress-simple-paypal-shopping-cart/readme.txt

 None

 == Changelog ==

+= 3.9.3 =
+- Added a new feature to show a compact shopping cart.
+You can show the compact shopping cart anywhere on your site (example: sidebar, header etc).
+- Language translation strings updated.
+Translation instruction here - http://www.tipsandtricks-hq.com/ecommerce/translating-the-wp-simple-shopping-cart-plugin-2627
+- Added a new function for getting the total cart item quantity (wpspc_get_total_cart_qty).
+- Added a new function to get the sub total amount of the cart (wpspc_get_total_cart_sub_total).

 = 3.9.2 =
 - Added an option to specify a custom button image for the add to cart buttons.
 You can use the "button_image" parameter in the shortcode to customize the add to cart button image.
 - Coupon code that is used in a transaciton will be saved with the order so you can see it in the back end.